The LeanMan Lean Manufacturing Simulation KitsThe LeanMan

 Package Contents:

-Additional Heijunka materials include the 49 page color printed and bound Facilitator Guide, a 6x6 Heijunka Box, 16 Heijunka kanban cards, 16 Job Ticket order cards, two 450 pc dispenser packs of detail components, inventory gravity fed slide board, and all of the supporting files on CD.
+Additional Heijunka materials include the 49 page color printed and bound Facilitator Guide, a 6x6 Heijunka Box, 16 Heijunka Kanban cards, 16 Job Ticket order cards, two 450 pc dispenser packs of detail components, inventory gravity fed slide board, and all of the supporting files on the USB drive.

 "HI-E-JUNE-CA" -- The “Leveling the Waves” presentation presents an alternate way to approach the function of master scheduling and planning for a lean manufacturing environment.